 If you’re wondering how much general contractors get paid, it really depends on the complexity of the project and the scope of work.
 At Multi-M Contracting, you always get a fair price and worry-free leadership from our licensed, knowledgeable general contractors.
-With locations in Renton, Washington, or Taylorsville, UT, we can serve local communities more affordably than the competition.
+With locations in Tukwila, Washington, or Herriman, UT, we can serve local communities more affordably than the competition.

 General contractors (GC) charge between 10% and 25% of the total construction costs for their services.
 This type of fee is called “cost-plus.”
 That just means that general contractors won’t charge you by the hour.
 For smaller jobs, budget 15% of the total construction costs.
 For large, complex projects, general contractors’ pay runs closer to 25% of the total project cost.

 When you get a quote from a general contractor, it will typically include the percentage for their management services.
 The estimate should include the costs for labor, materials, and supplies.
 Your GC forms a linchpin of your construction project.
 Therefore, finding a good one is well worth your time.

 Make sure that you understand how much and how often the GC expects to get paid so that you can build that into your budget.
 Many will ask for an upfront deposit and collect the rest when the work has been completed.
 Others will bill you in phases that they lay out when they present you with a detailed project plan.
 You should never have to pay the entire cost upfront because doing so costs you any leverage that you may have.

 The general contractor’s services fall under labor charges, and you can expect them to vary depending on the scope of work.
 Here are some examples of what you can expect to pay for different types of jobs, assuming a 10% to 20% range for the general contractor.